Skip to Content

 The Rio Grande in Big Bend National Park

-A visit to Big Bend National Park is like an expedition in the last frontier.
+A visit to Big Bend National Park is like an expedition to the last frontier.
 It is wild and rugged, with a few great opportunities to get out on the water.

 If you are looking for a multi-day adventure that doesn’t require a lot of experience, we definitely recommend the 33-mile float trip through Boquillas Canyon.
 This is a two to four-day trip with rapids up to Class II.

-Paddlers can camp along the Rio Grande where it divides the United States from Mexico.
+Paddlers can camp along the Rio Grande, which divides the United States from Mexico.

 The canyon walls are more than 1,200 feet high in some places, making it one of the most scenic river trips in the country.
 There are also lots of hiking opportunities along this stretch of the Rio Grande.